 The moment you step inside the restaurant, it is hard not to notice how bright and modern it looks.
 The colours are light and sun streams in through the front windows and a spotlight window in the ceiling.

-In the back of the restaurant is a fantastic green wall which transports you outdoors and compliments the fresh features of the restaurant’s new menu.
+In the back of the restaurant is a fantastic green wall that transports you outdoors and compliments the fresh features of the restaurant’s new menu.

 For more information visit Sassafraz’s website.

 For a chef to say he’s worked at a restaurant for 13 years means something big.
 Chef Webb worked his way up in the Sassafraz kitchen and has been the restaurant’s executive chef for 6 years.

 What I loved most about meeting Chef Webb was his commitment to locally sourced ingredients.
 Finding fresh ingredients in a big city like Toronto is no easy task and when a chef can name the farmer, he got each ingredient from on a dish this truly impresses me.

 It shows a commitment to locally grown ingredients from across the country.
 Like his Nova Scotia Cape D’or Salmon, or the one specialty mushroom farmer he found for his Mushroom salad.

 With this commitment to a locally sourced and fresh ingredient menu, you can expect this menu to change with the season.
 I don’t think I will ever get tired or discovering new things on Chef Webb’s menus.

 I also love that no diet restriction (serious or fad) phases him or his team.
 If you have a dietary request, don’t be shy they will make it happen for you.